NoelV11/NoelV11/README.md

 I am undergraduate student pursuing Btech in CSE specialization in Cyber Security, at Vellore Institute of Technology, Bhopal.
 I am an Ethical Hacking enthusiast and enjoy playing CTF's.
 I especially love CTF's that teach me new ways of enumeration and analysis.Additionally,I am a blogger on Medium,with article subjects centring around cyber security domains like network security and vulnerabilities.

+Retaining an interest in Secure Coding, I have participated in University level Secure Coding Tournaments, achieving 3'rd rank in OWASP Bangalore Chapter and 38'th rank in Devlymics Champions Tournament, conducted by Secure Code Warriors, Australia

+Cyber Security interests me as an individual, being the subject I am majoring in.
+Finding new techniques to enforce security in everyday life, and resisting attack attempts is thrilling and requires a whole lot of collective efforts from security professionals and general citizens, to make the world a much secure place.
+I would very much want to be a part of it

 🔭 My Skills

 Ethical Hacking